You must have filed by April 15, 2013 in order to claim your 2009 tax refund.

 According to the statute of limitations, you have three years after a return’s original due date to file and still get a refund.
 After three years you can still file, but you won’t see any money.
 Your refund now belongs to the Treasury.

 Unfortunately you can’t e-file prior year returns, but you can still prepare them online.
 RapidTax allows you to prepare any return online going back to 2005 just as you would your current year return.
-The only difference is that at the end of the process instead of e-filing you just have to print your return out, sign it, and mail it to the IRS.
-In order for your return to be considered on time, it must be postmarked by the 15th.
-If it isn’t, you can say goodbye to that refund.
+The only difference is that at the end of the process instead of e-filing you’ll need to print your return out, sign it, and mail it to the IRS.

-Many of the people who haven’t claimed their 2009 refund aren’t legally required to file a return because their incomes are beneath the filing thresholds.
+Many of the people who hadn’t claimed their 2009 refund weren’t legally required to file a return because their incomes fell beneath the filing thresholds.
 For 2009 the thresholds were $9,350 for single filers and $18,700 for married filing jointly.

-Don’t let your money go to waste.
+Don’t let this happen to you.
 File your 2009 return on RapidTax now.